SUPERAndroidAnalyzer/SUPERAndroidAnalyzer.github.io/_posts/2016-10-02-super-is-here.md

 **[Rust](https://www.rust-lang.org/)** as our programming language.
 The language developed openly by Mozilla Foundation gives us lots of utilities to work with regular expressions, files etc. and, most importantly, it enables us to create a secure software that does not depend in *JVM* or *JIT* compilers.
-With Rust, stack overflows, segmentation faults etc. are directly not possible, which makes sense in a security centered application.
+With Rust, buffer overflows, segmentation faults etc. are directly not possible, which makes sense in a security centered application.
 And it also gives us enough power to do efficient analysis, giving us the option to automate it in high volume.
 This is given by Rust zero-cost abstractions, that gives us an efficiency only comparable to C/C++.